 void CERTS_free(OPTIONAL STACK_OF(X509) *certs);

-The function CRLs_load() loads the CRL(s) held in the DER or PEM file(s) with the comma-separated list of file names in the files argument and returns the pointer to the loaded list of CRLs on success, or NULL otherwise.
+The function CRLs_load() loads the CRL(s) held in the DER or PEM file(s) with the comma-separated list of file names in the files argument and returns the loaded list of CRLs on success, or NULL otherwise.
+The timeout parameter specifies the number of seconds an HTTP transaction (if needed) may take, or 0 for infinite or -1 for default.
 In case of errors the string held in the optional desc parameter is used for forming more descriptive error messages.

-STACK_OF(X509_CRL) *CRLs_load(const char *files, OPTIONAL const char *desc);
+STACK_OF(X509_CRL) *CRLs_load(const char *files, int timeout, OPTIONAL const char *desc);

 The function STORE_add_crls() adds an optional list of CRLs to the given trust store and enables CRL-based status checks for end-entity certificates.